Last updated April 21, 2015.

 Feature requests are very rarely "critical".
 They should usually be "normal".

 Support requests should never be marked "critical" or "major".
+(It remains possible in the UI though to handle contrib special cases.)
 If you believe you have run into a bug and it is preventing your site from working at all, post it as a bug report; however, be prepared for others to re-categorize it as appropriate.
 A higher issue priority is unlikely to give you better support; it is better to describe your issue thoroughly (with clear steps to reproduce it) to help people understand what is wrong.